blog detail

 When allowed to build up over time, leaves decay, other debris becomes wet and begins to rot, and mold develops.
 This wet, rotting environment is especially attractive to various types of pests like wasps, roaches, ants, and rodents.
 Plus, gutters that aren’t draining properly may fill with standing water, creating an ideal breeding ground for mosquitoes.

-Additionally, in the winter, melting snow and freezing rain can cause ice dams to form in clogged gutters.
+In the winter, melting snow and freezing rain can cause ice dams to form in clogged gutters.
 Ice dams can pull your gutters away from the roof, and even pose a danger to people walking below.
 That’s why we recommend that homeowners should clean out their gutters at least twice a year.

 To avoid these types of issues, gutter guards are the ideal solution.
 They block debris, preventing clogs from occurring inside your home’s gutters, and—depending on the type of gutter guards—require minimal maintenance to work properly.

-The 5 Best Methods to Clean Out Your Gutters from the Ground
+The 6 Best Methods to Clean Out Your Gutters from the Ground

 Here are the best methods to clean out your gutters from the ground, so you don’t have to use a ladder and take unnecessary risks.
+Don’t forget to always wear protective gear when cleaning your gutters to avoid injury.

 1. Leaf Blower Method